 Step 3.
 Taping

-Now you need to apply masking tape to all the areas you want to stop the paint reaching, including door handles, panes of glass and metalwork.
-Remove any door handles you can and if not just be sure to tape them.
+Now you need to apply masking tape to all the areas you want to stop the painting from reaching, including door handles, panes of glass and metalwork.
+Remove any door handles you can and if not, just be sure to tape them.
 It's also a great idea to cover your floor in painters sheets or newspaper to stop any stray drips hitting your floor coverings.

 Step 4.
 Priming

 Now we're getting to the good stuff.
-Ideally, it would be best if you went for a primer that is designed specifically for the surface you're painting.
-However, to keep the job simple, you can't go wrong with some Ronseal One Coat All-surface Primer and Undercoat, found in any hardware or paint store.
-Steer clear of wood primer, as this is required only on wood that hasn't received paint yet.
+Ideally, it would be best if you went for a primer designed specifically for the surface you're painting.
+However, to keep the job simple, you can't go wrong with some Ronseal One Coat All-surface Primer, and Undercoat found in any hardware or paint store.
+Steer clear of wood primer is required only on wood that hasn't received paint yet.